Houston-Public-Media/HPM-Weekly-Analytics/README.md

 # Weekly Analytics by Service

-A PHP script that aggregates and parses analytics from various services either programmatically (Google Analytics, Facebook, Instagram, Triton Webcast Metrics, YouTube) or from a pre-run report (Twitter, Apple News).
-It then saves that information as a sheet in Google Drive, and as a JSON file for use in the [included graphing application](./hpm-analytics-new).
+A PHP script that aggregates and parses analytics from various services either programmatically (Google Analytics, Facebook, Instagram, Triton Webcast Metrics, YouTube) or from a pre-run report (Twitter, Apple News, StreamGuys podcast reporting).
+It then saves that information as an Excel file, and as a JSON file for use in the [included graphing application](./hpm-analytics-new).
 Finally, it sends an email to a designated group so that they can make use of the data.

 ## Why does this exist?